Skip to content

 1.11 Chapter Summary

-Digital Forensics is a discipline defined by rigor.
+Digital Forensics is a discipline built on precision.
 Unlike IT operations, which prioritize speed, forensics prioritizes the preservation and accurate attribution of data.
-We operate under the shadow of Locard's Exchange Principle, knowing that every interaction with a digital device alters it.
+We operate under the constant reality of Locard's Exchange Principle, knowing that every interaction with a digital device alters it.

 To manage this, we utilize the Digital Forensics Lifecycle (Identification, Preservation, Collection, Examination, Analysis, Presentation) rooted in NIST and SANS frameworks.
 This technical workflow must be executed within the bounds of the legal system, specifically the 4th Amendment and the concept of Reasonable Expectation of Privacy (REP).